How To Put On Lace Front Wig

-Step 3: Part the hair with a comb, just above your ear, and cut the excess lace around the hairline and your ear.
-It is important to be very careful when cutting the lace since you don’t want to damage the lace front wig.
+Step 3: Part the hair with a comb just above your ear, and cut the excess lace around the hairline and your ear.
+Be very careful when cutting the lace since you don’t want to damage the lace front wig.

 Step 4: Apply the glue along the edges of the stocking cap, but be careful not to apply the glue on your hair.

 Step 5: Use the cool setting on the blow-dryer to blow-dry the glue.

 Step 6: Put the lace onto the glue and make the necessary adjustments to ensure the wig is in your desired spot.

 Step 7: Once the wig is installed, you can use rubbing alcohol to dab at the edge of the hairline to remove any excess glue from the hairline.

 How to Install a Lace Front Wig by Sewing

 This is the best solution when you don't want to use adhesive and want the wig to last a long time.
 The following are the things you will need for this process.